 HCWHA opened an Exhibit and Visitor Center at the Newcomer House in 2010, made possible through a unique partnership between Antietam National Battlefield and the Hagerstown-Washington County Convention and Visitors Bureau.
-A new cooperative agreement between HCWHA, NPS/Antietam National Battlefield and Visit Hagerstown will keep the historic house open to battlefield and area visitors through 2030.
+A new cooperative agreement between HCWHA, and NPS/Antietam National Battlefield is being negotiated to keep the historic house open to battlefield and area visitors for at least another decade.